dolittle/establish-context-action/README.md

 - `should-publish`: Whether or not the pipeline should publish
 - `current-version`: The current version of the repository derived from the tags or 0.0.0 if there are no version tags
 - `release-type`: The type of the release.
 Either major, minor, patch or prerelease
-- `cascading-release`: Whether the publish was triggered by a cascading release

 ### Example Workflow